 WAFARMERS hopes to begin air freighting regular weekly consignments of its fresh milk into China in two to three weeks.

-A third and possibly final 300 litre trial consignment of WAFarmers' fresh milk in 1L plastic bottles has been despatched from the Harvey Fresh plant, where WAFarmersFirst milk is processed, and air-freighted to China.
+A third and possibly final 300-litre trial consignment of WAFarmers' fresh milk in one-litre plastic bottles was dispatched last Friday from the Harvey Fresh plant, where WAFarmersFirst milk is processed, and air-freighted to China.

 WAFarmers president Tony York confirmed the first regular weekly deliveries into China were scheduled to start soon.

-"We're hoping to start the regular weekly dispatch in a couple of weeks - two to three weeks if everything goes well," Mr York said.
+"We're hoping to start the regular weekly dispatch in a couple of weeks - two to three weeks if everything goes well.

 "It's quite a detailed logistics challenge.